-By asking how this passage points us to Christ, we begin to hear music we might otherwise have missed.
+By asking how this passage points us to Christ, we

 Consider again the following passage in Hebrews 4: "Since then we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast our confession.
 For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
-Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need" (Hebrews 4:14-16).
+Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need" (Hebrews 4:14-16, ESV).

 We live in a world marked by suffering.
-Parents married twenty years file for divorce.
+Parents divorce after a 20-year marriage.
 A friend's life is tragically ended by an auto accident.
 A parent contracts a debilitating illness.
 As believers, we sometimes find ourselves despairing in response to these circumstances.
-It's easy to feel as if no one understands or as if other believers don't have to deal with what we're dealing with.
-But notice how the writer of Hebrews points our hearts to Christ as one who truly understands.
+It's easy to feel as if no one understands or that other believers don't have to deal with what we're dealing with.
+But notice how the writer of Hebrews points our hearts to Christ as One who truly understands.

-The writer calls us to reflect upon Jesus' final hours: he was betrayed by a friend, abandoned by his disciples, endured unimaginable physical and emotional abuse, and experienced an excruciating death.
-He understands abandonment, loneliness, rejection, shame, and sorrow because he experienced these things himself.
+The writer calls us to reflect upon Jesus' final hours: He was betrayed by a friend, abandoned by His disciples, endured unimaginable physical and emotional abuse and experienced an excruciating death.
+He understands abandonment, loneliness, rejection, shame and sorrow because He experienced these things Himself.
 He can identify with the entire range of our painful experiences.

-Not only can we find understanding in Christ, but also, when we draw near to him, we find mercy and grace to help us in our need.
-And so, as we ask the question "How does this passage point me to Christ and the gospel?" we see that the good news is that we have a Savior who understands suffering and pain because he has experienced them.
-He is not distant from us nor has he abandoned us in our pain, but he is right there with us in the midst of it.
+Not only can we find understanding in Christ, but also, when we draw near to Him, we find mercy and grace to help us in our need.
+And so, as we ask the question, "How does this passage point me to Christ and the gospel?" we see that the good news is that we have a Savior who understands suffering and pain because He has experienced them.
+He is not distant from us nor has He abandoned us in our pain, but He is right there with us in the midst of it.